Chart Color Schemes

 Dundowran Beach shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-A significant 24.0% of the population is actively pursuing formal education, including 10.3% in primary education, 8.6% in secondary education, and 1.4% in tertiary education.
+A total of 24.0% of the population is actively pursuing formal education, with 10.3% in primary, 8.6% in secondary, and 1.4% in tertiary education.

 Frequently Asked Questions - Education